keywords - aluminum paint mcu aluthane.

 It dries quicker than epoxies and I can use it in winter at 40 degrees (maybe) less without problems (unlike epoxies).
 Will withstand temps of over 300 degrees F.

-Note: latex paints often show lots of brush marks on their first coat over Aluthane (like latex on a piece of glass).
-This goes away with a second coat of latex.
-Solvent based coatings (urethanes, enamels etc.) do cover Aluthane nicely on the first coat.
+Note: Solvent based coatings (urethanes, enamels etc.) do cover Aluthane nicely on the first coat.

 STORAGE - cures with moisture from the air, so an open can will thicken and harden within a few days.
 The trick to long storage is to squirt in an inert gas into the opened can (I use my shop propane torch).
-Then a sheet of plastic wrap between the lid and the can rim - or you will not be able to remove the lid next time you attempt to open the can!
+On customer floated something on top of the aluthane to separate it from the air in the can.
+Then a sheet of plastic wrap between the lid and the can rim - or you will not be able to remove the lid next time you attempt to open the can! - proof of its extreme bonding properties!
+Most folks save up several projects so that they can use up an entire quart or gallon within a day or two.
+Other vendors don't mention this about MCU coatings.
+Better for them if you just have to buy more of their product!

 At the suggestion of a customer I've added thickeners to Aluthane with good success (an off label application) .It then becomes a brush on 'thick build sandable primer' - which fills small dimples/edges, seams left behind from more serious filling and patching projects.
 It dries quickly so it can be sanded down within a few hours.
 Our fine micro-spheres makes a nice, easy to sand, mixture, but after sanding the 'broken spheres' leaves a porous surface that needs to be sealed.
 Alternately, you can thicken with fumed silica.
 It takes more effort to sand, but leaves a smooth surface that doesn't need sealing.